dd9jn/rfc4880bis/rfc4880bis.md

   refactoring.
-That refactoring, dubbed crypto-refresh, basically started from scratch with lots of re-formatting and switching to a Gitlab based approach with merge requests mainly prepared in advance by dkg.
+That refactoring, dubbed crypto-refresh, basically started from scratch with lots of re-formatting and switching to a Gitlab based approach with merge requests mainly prepared in advance by one of the chairs.
 This was done despite that -10 was basically ready for last call after a long iterative process adding feature by feature with rough consent from the WG. }

 This document specifies the message formats used in OpenPGP.
 OpenPGP provides encryption with public-key or symmetric cryptographic